vatsasree/vatsasree.github.io/README.md

 ## vatsasree.github.io

 #Below are the images for results.
-The one on the left is the output of state-of-the-art text detection model and it's right counterpart is the output of our Robust fine-tuned model.
+Images on the left are the outputs of state-of-the-art text detection model and it's right counterparts are the outputs of our Robust fine-tuned model.

 Issue 1 - White space and Ink-bleed predictions
 ![issue1](https://user-images.githubusercontent.com/99678758/211672387-27fce4dd-6c67-4e4d-a0ec-f747d3913b65.png)